evazlimen/cholla-cosmo/docs/source/usage.rst

 You should now have ``cholla.cosmology.lux`` in cholla/bin/.

-An example run can be found in :ref:`Cholla-Example-Run`
+An example run can be found in :ref:`cholla-test-run`

 How to build Cholla on Frontier